 Professional associations — Joyce’s Career Tip of the Week

-I am always fascinated by the variety of specializations that exist within the larger organizations.
+I am always fascinated by the variety of specializations that exist within the larger organization.
 Take a look at the list of “Societies” in the Institute of Electrical and Electronics Engineers (IEEE) or the “Technical Committees” in the American Institute of Aeronautics and Astronautics, Inc. (AIAA).
-By visiting their websites, you can get an overview of many career options as well as find information about specific areas that interest you.
+Isn’t it amazing!
+There is something very special about finding others who share the interest and excitement you have for your work.

-Joyce Donahue is a Certified Career Counselor in the Fulton Schools Career Center.
+Joyce Donahue is a Career Counselor in the Fulton Schools Career Center.
+She is a nationally certified career counselor and holds “Master Career Counselor” membership status in the National Career Development Association.